PL-8 (missile)

-The PL-8 (霹雳-8 (Pī Lì-8, Thunderbolt-8)) is a Chinese air-to-air missile (AAM) originated from the Israeli Python-3 AAM.
+The PL-8 (霹雳-8 (Pī Lì-8, Thunderbolt-8)) is a Chinese short-range air-to-air missile (AAM) originated from the Israeli Python-3 AAM.
 Experience gained from PL-8/Python-3 had helped China greatly in developing its next missile, the PL-9.
+The PL-8B, the latest version of the missile, continues to be widely used and is succeeded and complemented by the new PL-10 missile.

 Development and history

 The performance of Israeli Python-3 anti-air missile in the Lebanon conflict was observed by the Chinese military, People's Liberation Army Air Force (PLAAF) was reportedly impressed with this missile, and paid for licensed production as the PL-8 AAM in the 1980s, with the plan of producing the Python-3 with 100% local components approved by the PLAAF in 1982.
 The technology transfer accelerated Chinese missile development in the late Cold War.
 The program was code-named "Number 8 Project" (八号工程) and formally started on September 15, 1983.
 The missile entered service in 1986.

 The domestic manufacturer of the missile was Xi'an Eastern Machinery Factory (西安东方机械厂) located in Xi'an.
 PL-8 was manufactured in Luoyang (014 Bass) also known as Institute 612 and renamed in 2002 as the China Air-to-Air Guided Missile Research Institute (中国空空导弹研究院).
 From March 1988 to April 1989, technology transfer to China was complete while license assembly and license-built parts continued, and by the spring of 1989, the complete domestic Chinese-built missile received state certification.

 In 1993, improved and domestically built PL-8A entered service.
 In 1994, PL-8A entered mass production.
 PL-8B, a PL-8 variant made of 100% domestic Chinese components, began development in 1984, the development was completed in 1989.'

-The PL-8B variant consisted of several upgrades, including the COPISE (Comando Pishula Seeker) allowing it to have a much higher hit probability.
+The PL-8B variant consisted of several upgrades, including the seeker which now features IRCCM (Infrared Counter-Counter Measures) allowing it to have a much higher hit probability.
 Along with the seeker upgrade it got a motor upgrade, allowing the PL-8B to have much longer range compared the Python 3.